Leisha Hailey

-Leisha Hailey (born July 11, 1971) is an American actress and musician known for playing Alice Pieszecki in the Showtime Networks series The L Word and The L Word: Generation Q. Hailey first came to the public's attention as a musician in the pop duo The Murmurs and has continued her music career as part of the band Uh Huh Her.

-Currently, Hailey appears as Alice in The L Word: Generation Q and hosts podcast PANTS with fellow L Word star and close friend, Kate Moennig.
+Leisha Hailey is an American actress and musician known for playing Alice Pieszecki in the Showtime Networks series The L Word and The L Word: Generation Q. Hailey first came to the public's attention as a musician in the pop duo The Murmurs and has continued her music career as part of the band Uh Huh Her.
+Currently, Hailey hosts podcast PANTS with fellow L Word star and close friend, Kate Moennig.

 Early life

 Born in Okinawa, USCAR (now Japan) to American parents, Hailey grew up in Bellevue, Nebraska.

 At 17, she came out as lesbian before moving to New York City to attend the American Academy of Dramatic Arts.

 Career

 Music

 With her Academy classmate Heather Grody, she formed the pop duo The Murmurs in 1991.
-In the 1990s, they released several albums and toured on the Lilith Fair.
+In the 1990s, they released several albums and performed with Lilith Fair.
 In 2001, Hailey and Grody changed their name to Gush.
 The group disbanded when Hailey was cast in The L Word.
 In 2005, Hailey founded Marfa Records.

 In July 2007, Uh Huh Her, an electropop duo consisting of Hailey and Camila Grey, released an EP entitled I See Red; over a year later they released their first album Common Reaction.

 Hailey also co-wrote the Shakira hit song "Don't Bother" for her 2005 hit album Oral Fixation Vol. 2.